paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 123

-**Texto original:**
-A company has a dynamic web application hosted on two Amazon EC2 instances.
-The company has its own SSL certificate, which is on each instance to perform SSL termination.
-There has been an increase in traffic recently, and the operations team determined that SSL encryption and decryption is causing the compute capacity of the web servers to reach their maximum limit.
-What should a solutions architect do to increase the application's performance?

-**Tradução:**
 Uma empresa tem uma aplicação web dinâmica hospedada em duas instâncias Amazon EC2.
 A empresa tem seu próprio certificado SSL, que está em cada instância para realizar a terminação SSL.
 Houve um aumento no tráfego recentemente, e a equipe de operações determinou que a criptografia e descriptografia SSL estão causando o limite máximo da capacidade computacional dos servidores web.
 O que um arquiteto de soluções deve fazer para aumentar o desempenho da aplicação?